Rebekah Karel,

 Hi!
-I’m Rebekah, a mental health therapist specializing in working with children and families who are struggling with ARFID (avoidant restrictive feeding intake disorder) and all of the complex emotional difficulties surrounding that journey.
-I am also able to help guide parents who are wondering if their child is “just a picky eater”, or assess if it is a more complex issue.
-Additionally, ARFID has a strong correlation with other diagnoses such as autism spectrum disorder (ASD), attention deficit and hyperactivity disorder (ADHD), and obsessive-compulsive disorder (OCD).
-As each of these co-occurring presentations of ARFID are different, I switch up some aspects of my treatment approaches to match the needs of the child and family.
-I am neuro-affirming and identify with ADHD myself!
+I’m Rebekah, a mental health therapist specializing in working with children, adolescents, adults, and families who are struggling with ARFID (avoidant restrictive feeding intake disorder).
+Even if you do not have a formal diagnosis of ARFID, I will be able to help you assess if that is what you or your child are struggling with.
+Additionally, ARFID has a strong correlation with autism spectrum disorder (ASD), attention deficit and hyperactivity disorder (ADHD), and obsessive-compulsive disorder (OCD).
+As each of these co-occurring presentations of ARFID are different, I switch up aspects of my treatment approaches to match the needs of the person and family.
+I am neuro-affirming and identify with having ADHD myself!

-In my therapeutic work I take a family approach as caregivers are navigating meal times right alongside their child.
-It is also important that the child is receiving additional treatment for the medical complexities associated with this diagnosis.
-Typically a child with ARFID needs to receive multiple layers of support such as working with a pediatrician, a feeding-specialized speech language pathologist (SLP), or a pediatric occupational therapist (OT) who is well-versed in the sensory integration piece of the diagnosis.
-If a child is not currently receiving these services and I feel that the child’s symptoms necessitate bringing these providers on board I will help point families in the right direction to get connected to those supports.
+In my therapeutic work I often take a family approach as caregivers are navigating meal times right alongside their child.
+For some clients, it is also important for them to receive additional treatment for the medical complexities associated with this diagnosis.
+Some individuals with ARFID need to work with a medical doctor, a feeding-specialized speech language pathologist (SLP), a registered dietician, or an occupational therapist (OT) who is well-versed in the sensory integration piece of the diagnosis.
+If a client is not currently receiving these services and I feel that the person’s symptoms necessitate bringing these providers on board I will help point families in the right direction to get them connected to those supports.

-As I am licensed in Michigan I am able to bill insurance for children and family sessions in-person or virtually within the state.
-For caregivers outside of Michigan I am able to provide coaching or consultation using private pay rates.
+As I am licensed in Michigan I am able to bill insurance for individual and family therapy sessions in-person or virtually within the state.
+For caregivers, adolescents, or adults outside of Michigan I am able to provide coaching or consultation using private pay rates.

 While I have experience working with children and families of all faith beliefs (or non-belief), I am also able to incorporate Christian faith into sessions at your request.

-I would be honored to walk alongside you and your child!
+I would be honored to walk alongside you and your family!
 Thanks for taking this brave step on the road to healing.

 Insurances Accepted